SANdood/Ecobee-Suite/README.md

 To update manually, you will need to "cut & paste" the raw code from GitHub into the SmartThings IDE, Save and Publish the code.
 I will leave it to the reader to work through the full individual steps, but the links to the code are the same as those that were used during the initial install process.

-Note that there are TWELVE SmartApps and TWO Device Handlers in this suite.
-For proper operation, you will need to copy/paste ALL 14 of these files into your IDE, ***even if you aren't going to use them all.*** At a minimum, you should also publish the Ecobee Suite Manager SmartApp and the two Device Handlers.
+Note that there are THIRTEEN SmartApps and TWO Device Handlers in this suite.
+For proper operation, you will need to copy/paste ALL 15 of these files into your IDE, ***even if you aren't going to use them all.*** At a minimum, you should also publish the Ecobee Suite Manager SmartApp and the two Device Handlers.

 --------------------------